Find a Lender-Approved Local Conveyancer in Southwick

 • Laura Garcia Navarrete, Curtis House, 34 Third Avenue, Hove, East Sussex, BN3 2PD

-The firms listed below are a small selection of solicitors in Southwick specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Terms and conditions of tenancy agreements
+The firms listed below are a small selection of solicitors in Southwick specialising in commercial conveyancing in Southwick.
+This could include advice on buying and selling small and large scale commercial property and agricultural land

 • Engleharts, Vallance Hall, Hove Street, Hove, East Sussex, BN3 2DE